hsiangjenli/ntust-thesis-latex/README.md

 This is a LaTeX template for NTUST (National Taiwan University of Science and Technology) thesis.
 It is based on [`ntust-thesis`](https://github.com/hadziq/ntust-thesis) by ***Hadziq Fabroyir***, which is a modified version of the original [`ntust-thesis-latex-v15`](http://hdj-berkeley.blogspot.tw/2011/03/ntust-thesis-latex-v15-release.html) by ***Ding-Jie Huang***.

 You can use this template to write your thesis in LaTeX, and it can be easily used with Overleaf or using the docker image provided in this repository.

+> Feel free to open an issue or pull request if you have any questions or suggestions 😶

 ## Overleaf
 Go to Settings and change the (1) Compiler to `XeLaTeX` (2) TeX Live version to `2023` and (3) Main document to `my_ntust_thesis.tex`.